Fernando Tambroni

 Fernando Tambroni Armaroli (/it/; 25 November 1901 – 18 February 1963) was an Italian politician.
 A member of Christian Democracy, he served as the 36th Prime Minister of Italy from March to July 1960.
 He also served as Minister of the Interior from July 1955 until February 1959, Minister of Budget and Treasury from February 1959 to March 1960, and Minister of the Merchant Navy from August 1953 until July 1955.

 Despite having started his political career as a reformist and supporter of centre-left economic policies, while in government he became a right-wing, conservative politician, implementing law and order policies.
 Moreover, he was accused as Interior Minister of having created his own secret police to produce dossiers on his political opponents.
 His role as Prime Minister is best remembered for the riots which resulted from the possibility that he might look to the neo-fascist Italian Social Movement for support against the parliamentary left.

 Early life

 Tambroni was born in Ascoli Piceno, Marche, Kingdom of Italy, in 1901.
 His father, Arturo Tambroni, was the director of a youth re-educational institute, while her mother Amalia Laurenti was a housewife.
-After attending the classical lyceum, he studied law at the University of Macerata, where he graduated few years later.
+After attending the classical lyceum, he studied law at the University of Macerata, where he graduated a few years later.
 In those years he became a member of the Italian People's Party (PPI), the Christian-democratic party led by Don Luigi Sturzo, of which he was appointed provincial secretary for Macerata.
 He served also as vice president of the Italian Catholic Federation of University Students (FUCI), under the presidency of Giuseppe Spataro.